elesto-dao/elesto/docs/Explanation/ADR/adr-003-did.md

 - Money laundering prevention also benefits society
 - Users benefit from a strict privacy-respecting approach (GDPR)

-The self-sovereign identity (SSI) approach to tackling the identity and privacy challenge has been gaining momentum in recent years.
-Coupled with distributed ledger technology (DLT) technology, the SSI approach has been capturing the attention of both the private and public sectors.
+The self-sovereign identity (SSI) approach to tackling the identity and privacy challenge has gained momentum in recent years.
+Coupled with distributed ledger technology (DLT) technology, the SSI approach has captured the attention of both the private and public sectors.

 The SSI approach relies on two building blocks: decentralized identifiers (DID) and verifiable credentials (VC).
 This architecture decision record (ADR) describes the DID implementation in a Cosmos SDK-based blockchain.